-The Office of Research and Engagement will soon launch the second call for Research Seed proposals, which will serve as a catalyst for University of Tennessee, Knoxville and UT Space Institute faculty.
+The Office of Research and Engagement has launched the second call for Research Seed proposals, which serves as a catalyst for University of Tennessee, Knoxville and UT Space Institute faculty.
 The seed grant program offers internal funds intended to help generate proposal submissions to focused sponsors or around a particular initiative.
 The ideal project within this program would apply for external funding and begin to generate manuscripts for publication no later than four months after the seed project ends.
 Ultimately, ORE seeks to support projects that encourage faculty members to identify and seek new funding targets.

 Like last year, seed grants are available to four categories: